(ONLY For Army, Navy and Air Force)

 Two points must be kept in mind when dealing with actions that affect a change to FSGLI coverage:

-Like SGLI coverage, FSGLI coverage is automatic and the maximum coverage is the automatic level.
+Like SGLI coverage, in most cases*, FSGLI coverage is automatic and the maximum coverage is the automatic level.
 However, spouses must be registered in DEERS for proper premiums to be paid.
 Also, if a Servicemember wishes to have something other than coverage at the maximum level, he/she must make an election to initiate this choice.
-The election is processed by use of the DMDC SGLI website (see Part VIII Appendix A — "Resources and Points of Contact for Questions Concerning FSGLI" for more information concerning the SGLI website).
+The election is processed by use of the DMDC SGLI website (see Part VIII Appendix A - "Resources and Points of Contact for Questions Concerning FSGLI" for more information concerning the SGLI website).

 Step One - A FSGLI election form (SGLV Form 8286A) must be completed to show the desired change.